 Big Hearts Community Trust (Big Hearts) is the official charity of Heart of Midlothian FC and is a charity for families, supporting all generations within the communities we serve by leading, coordinating and facilitating meaningful activities where need is identified.

-As part of the “Hearts Family”, working closely with the club and the Foundation of Hearts, we aim to use the power of the club’s crest to make a meaningful difference to the lives of families and individuals who need our help most.
+As part of the “Hearts Family”, working closely with the club and the Foundation of Hearts, they aim to use the power of the club’s crest to make a meaningful difference to the lives of families and individuals who need their help most.

 Big Hearts’ mission

 Big Hearts Community Trust is dedicated to delivering an ambitious family-focused strategy.
 It is an independent charity working closely with local organisations and charity partners in Edinburgh and surrounding areas to identify areas of needs and reach out to the most vulnerable families and individuals, including ‘hidden’ groups.

 In general, Big Hearts is focusing on reducing Social Isolation across 5 key areas of need:

 - Helping Kinship Care Families from across Edinburgh.